ddella/OpenSSL/Digital Signature/RSA-Sig.md

 >15:d=2  hl=2 l=   0 prim: NULL
 >17:d=1  hl=2 l=  32 prim: OCTET STRING  [HEX DUMP]:C42175B85AABF162D62F397409289DB930136B541B4BE0A9BE7D9FF21AB75728
 >```
-Use this commande to view the binary data of the hash we calculated in the step above:
+Use this command to view the binary data of the hash we calculated in the step above:
 ```shell
 xxd -p hash-sha256.bin
 ```